oldtownmedia/otm-development-standards/General.md

 #### Resource counts

-Resources should be reduced to as little as possible.
-JS & CSS should be concatenated, images should be sprited if possible, icons should be converted to SVGs, and images loaded in conditionally with media queries where possible.
+Resources should be reduced to the smallest size possible.
+JS & CSS should be concatenated (if HTTP1/1), images should be sprited if possible, icons should be converted to SVGs, and images loaded in conditionally with media queries where possible.

 #### Concatenation

-CSS & JS files should be compressed & contacted to serve as few files as possible in production.
-It's easiest to run this concatenation on the production site so that you can still test without concatenation and identify any potential issues.
+CSS & JS files should be compressed & concatenated to serve as few files as possible in production.
+It's easiest to run this concatenation on immediately before production so that you can still test without concatenation and identify any potential issues.